 The course provides a comprehensive overview of how to effectively treat and manage obesity and overweight in children and adolescents.
 Topics discussed include: the identification of early risk factors; the impact of diet, fitness and psychological issues; comorbidities associated with child and adolescent obesity; and the growing impact of the double burden of malnutrition.

-Click here to enrol, or read on for more information!
+Enrol today, or read on for more information!

 Childhood Obesity: From Diagnosis to Treatment is accredited by the EACCME® and the CPD Certification Service.